-- filename full path of the file to load. - properties dict object with any of the following keys - name: this name will be used as node name for the loaded volume - autoOpacities: automatically make large segments semi-transparent to make segments inside more visible (only used when loading segmentation from image file)
+- filename full path of the file to load. - properties dict object with any of the following keys - name: this name will be used as node name for the loaded volume loaded node (if multiple nodes are loaded then a list of nodes).
+If returnNode is True then a status flag and loaded node are returned.

-- colorNodeID: use a color node (that already in the scene) to display the image (only used when loading segmentation from image file) - returnNode Deprecated.
+- autoOpacities: automatically make large segments semi-transparent to make segments inside more visible (only used when loading segmentation from image file) - colorNodeID: use a color node (that already in the scene) to display the image (only used when loading segmentation from image file) - returnNode Deprecated.